-5. Configure the database connection in the BICsuite Server configuration file Open a Windows command line window if you have not already done so.
+5. Configure the database connection in the BICsuite Server configuration file

+Open a Windows command line window if you have not already done so.
 If you have not set the environment variable %BICSUITECONFIG%, use the location %BICSUITEHOME%\etc instead.

-Edit %BICSUITECONFIG%\server.conf and modify the following properties:
+Edit %BICSUITECONFIG%\server.conf and and modify the following properties:

 '''

 DbPasswd=bicsuite password

-DbUrl=jdbs:postgresql:bicsuitedb
+DbUrl=jdbc:postgresql:bicsuitedb

 DbUser=bicsuite

 JdbcDriver=org.postgresql.Driver

 '''

-The hostname must be the same as the computers hostname: Entering echo %USERDOMAIN% in a Windows command line window will return this name.
+Entering echo %USERDOMAIN% in a Windows command line window will return this name.

-'''

 Hostname=<enter the hostname here>

-'''